TowardInfinity/student-registration-database/README.md

 # student-registration-database
-Spring Boot RESTful CRUD Example with MySQL Database
+Spring Boot RESTful CRUD with MySQL Database

 A Spring Boot application that connects with external MySQL database, consume and produce the JSON data and performs the following operations: